 Last week we were thrilled to announce our Series A funding round led by Gradient Ventures, Google’s AI-focused fund.
 Not only was this a significant milestone for the business, but it also validated the growing recognition that every company in the world must take note of the increasing regulatory and social pressures to become more ethical.
 More on this here.

-At Vault Platform, we recognise that this change can only be carried out in a meaningful way if it starts with a human-centric approach.
+At Vault Platform, we recognize that this change can only be carried out in a meaningful way if it starts with a human-centric approach.
 Our hypothesis from the outset has been that people need psychological safety in order to speak up about misconduct – and effectively resolve it – in their place of work.
-There needs to be trust between employees and company, and we know that more than often there isn’t.
+There needs to be trust between employees and the company, and we know that more than often there isn’t.
 In addition to creating innovative technology that underpins this trust building, we are transforming the overall customer experience, so that when companies buy Vault Platform they are not just getting the products they need, but access to a whole world of value.

 This experience ends with Vault Platform.